double gill spirals

 notum in some animals and the size and spacing of the yellow spots is

 variable.
+Rarely, the spots may fuse creating a solid-yellow surface.
 The rhinophore club is dark blue-black

 with white flecks on the lamellae and longitudinal white lines along